minhuiiy/cinema_booking/README.md

 I have been working with Flutter and Java for about three years.
 I built cool stuff at VNPT Technology but most of them are system applications based on AOSP source code and are under security contracts, making it difficult to showcase them..

-This is a showcase user-facing application that I built in my spare time to expand my experience in application development and explore various technologies and new libraries I wanted to try, such as `Firebase`, `Google Maps`, `Payment`,... and more.
+This is a showcase user-facing application that I built in my spare time ⏳ to expand my experience in application development and explore various technologies and new libraries I wanted to try, such as `Firebase`, `Google Maps`, `Payment`,... and more.

 There are many Flutter examples on the web but most of them are way too simple.
-I like to think that this codebase contains enough complexity to offer valuable insights to **Flutter developers of all skill levels** while still being _relatively_ easy to understand.
+I like to think that this codebase contains enough complexity 🧩 to offer valuable insights to **Flutter developers of all skill levels** while still being _relatively_ easy to understand.

 ---

-This piece of work is also part of my technical series [Flutter-Journey](https://github.com/Flutter-Journey), which aims to empower developers to **build and scale their own Flutter applications**.
+This piece of work is also part of my technical series [Flutter-Journey](https://github.com/Flutter-Journey) 🎯, which aims to empower developers to **build and scale their own Flutter applications**.
 My desire is to advocate and grow the Flutter developer community in Vietnam.

 ## 📦 Tech Stack

-Some libraries are used in this project and shout out to them because they are very helpful for the community
+Some libraries are used in this project and shout out to them because they are very helpful for the community.

 <table>
   <tr>
     <th>Category</th>
     <th>Library</th>
     <th>Description</th>
-    <th>Icon</th>
+    <th>Logo</th>
   </tr>

   <!-- Framework -->